Houston Tax Attorney

 The taxpayer filed a Federal income tax return for 2005 in 2009 that reflected a California residence.
 Five months later, the taxpayer filed bankruptcy, a Federal proceeding, listing a Nevada address.

-The IRS proposed to adjust the taxpayer’s 2005 and 2006 tax returns, which the taxpayer appealed.
+The IRS conducted an audit and proposed to adjust the taxpayer’s 2005 and 2006 tax returns, which the taxpayer appealed.
 The taxpayer’s tax attorney worked with the IRS Office of Appeals and explained that the taxpayer was then living outside of the country.
 While living outside of the country, the taxpayer was the subject of an active FBI investigation.

 The appeals officer was not able to obtain a current address for the taxpayer, so she closed the case and the IRS issued a notice of deficiency by mailing it to the taxpayer’s address in California and Nevada.